 As mentioned above, the Space Weather background model is a library model developed both by Keith Gendreau and Michael Corcoran in collaboration with others.
 In this case the library is a table of background events.
-When used to estimate background, the nibkgestimator tool consults the table and retrieves events with similar COR_SAX and KP parameter values, and uses those events to make an estimated background spectrum.
+In estimating the NICER background, the nibkgestimator tool queries the table and retrieves events with similar COR\SAX and KP, parameter values, using those events to make an estimated background spectrum.

-The nixtispaceweather 20170601 v001. evt file contains events from dedicated NICER background observations for the dates of 2017-06-24 through 2018-11-24.
+The nixtispaceweather20170601v001.evt file contains events from dedicated NICER background observations for the dates of 2017-06-24 through 2018-11-24.
 The file has an unknown gain solution.